T-S-Liang/T-S-Liang.github.io/_pages/about.md

 I'm currently an undergraduate student at <a href = "https://physics.whu.edu.cn">School of Physics and Technology, Wuhan University</a>.
 My research interests fall into the field of **condensed matter physics**, especially **2-D materials like TMDs, graphene and their heterostructures.**

 In my undergraduate research, I investigated the properties of 2-D materials via optical experiment and theoreical computational simulation.
-I was a member of Prof. Shunping Zhang and Prof. Shengjun Yuan's group at Wuhan Univeristy.
-Also, I got an internship as a member of Prof. Michael Crommie's group at UC Berkeley.
+I am a member of Prof. Shunping Zhang and Prof. Shengjun Yuan's group at Wuhan Univeristy.
+Now I am doing my internship in UC Berkeley as a member of Prof. Michael Crommie's group.

 **Please contact me via:**